Chihuahuas

 The most common selection is simply “Chihuahua,” for which our average monthly premium is $34.
 That's less than the average 2022 premium across all dog breeds and ages, which was $37 per month.

-(Keep in mind, these are just averages based on data from all customer premiums.
-Your pet's age and location will heavily affect your monthly price, and your pet's premium may differ from the average — get a quote here!)
+Keep in mind that these are just averages based on data from all customer premiums.
+Your pet's age and location will heavily affect your monthly price, and your pet's premium may differ from the average.
+Get more information about insuring your Chihuahua today.

 Just remember: It’s a good idea to purchase dog insurance when your Chihuahua is still young.
 That way, you're far less likely to encounter any pre-existing condition exclusions, and your dog will still be covered if these conditions develop later in their life.